Get our Cookbook for FREE! โ†’

 Updated on

 There’s something special about the sound of a fish fillet hitting a hot skillet, the gentle sizzle that promises golden crust and tender flakes inside.
-That’s exactly what you’ll get with this pan-fried walleye recipe: simple breading, a quick pan sear, and fish that tastes just as good as a lakeside fish fry.
+That’s exactly what you’ll get with these pan-fried walleye recipes: simple breading and a quick pan sear, or a lighter approach with butter-basting and lemon-garlic brightness.
+Both deliver fish that tastes just as good as a lakeside fish fry.

-If you’re eager to start cooking, feel free to jump down to the recipe card or use the table of contents to skip straight to the step-by-step directions.
+If you’re eager to start cooking, feel free to jump down to the recipe cards or use the table of contents to skip straight to the step-by-step directions that match your mood.

 Table of Contents